ericjiang18/Jailbreaking/README.md

 Xinpeng Wang, Chengzhi Hu, Paul Röttger and Barbara Plank.

-This code is build on top of the code from the work [Refusal in Language Models Is Mediated by a Single Direction](https://github.com/andyrdt/refusal_direction).
+This code is build on top of the code from the **great** work [Refusal in Language Models Is Mediated by a Single Direction](https://github.com/andyrdt/refusal_direction).

 ## 🪜 Environment Setup
 ```bash